therion23/sinhika/README.md

 A framework and patchwork to possibly abstract from tinnitus.

+## Synopsis

+Tinnitus is hell.
+If you go to an ear doctor, he or she might go "buy a radio".
+Facts are, it can come from many things, from a concussion to overexposure to loud noises to .. well, you name it.
+And as long as nobody can find the source, good luck finding a cure.

+Now, what a very clever guy (i believe it was Harry Nyquist, but i might be wrong) found out once, was that some frequencies can cancel out eachother.
+It is not that simple though.
+So drawing from that idea, this project sets up a sound card with independent channels for music and distraction frequencies, latter being binaural patterns or pure pink noise, modulated as you wish.

+This does not fix any of your problems.
+But it might help a little bit.

 ## Platform requirements

 The whole idea started out on a Raspberry Pi 1 Model B running the Raspbian flavour of Linux.
 It is a single core 700MHz ARMv6 based system with 512MB RAM, and can fairly much run a dual MPD server if you roll your own.